Updated on:

 Cinque Terre consists of 5 towns connected by train and, in some cases, by hiking trails.
 To check the status of which trails are open, check out the Cinque Terre website here.
 The most popular option is to start in the first town, Riomaggiore, or the last town, Monterosso al Mare.
 I prefer to start at Riomaggiore & end in Moterosso (the beach is there and it’s a great spot to have a late lunch and drinks before heading back to Florence!

-If you don’t have time to stop in all five towns, my recommendation is to make sure you see Vernazza and Corniglia, the most beautiful of the five towns.
+If you don’t have time to stop in all five towns, my recommendation is to make sure you see Vernazza and Manarola, the most beautiful of the five towns.
+The train between each town is only a few minutes, so you should have time to see all 5 towns depending on how long you spend.
+The latest train heading back to Florence from La Spezia is at 9:20 PM, so you can spend a full day there if you want, or leave earlier.

 See my full blog post on taking a day trip to Cinque Terre from Florence here.